-A strengthening (weakening) of 1% of the NTD against the USD, JPY and EUR as of December 31, 2022 and 2021 would have increased (decreased) the net profit after tax by \$1,092 thousand and \$935 thousand, respectively.
+A strengthening (weakening) of 1% of the NTD against the USD, JPY and EUR as of December 31, 2023 and 2022 would have increased (decreased) the net profit after tax by \$1,552 thousand and \$1,006 thousand, respectively.
 The analysis is performed on the same basis for both periods.

-3) Gains or losses on monetary item
+3) Foreign exchange gains and losses on monetary items

 As the Company deals in diverse foreign currencies, gains or losses on foreign exchange are summarized as a single amount.
-For the years ended December 31, 2022 and 2021, the foreign exchange gains (loss), including both realized and unrealized, amounted to \$6,697 thousand and \$(5,056) thousand, respectively.
+For the years ended December 31, 2023 and 2022, the foreign exchange gains (loss), including both realized and unrealized, amounted to (458) thousand and 6,697 thousand, respectively.